Review: Politics, misused power, poverty all play a role in Anna Clark’s riveting “The Poisoned City”

 Clark backs the word “poisoning” of the book’s title with a myriad of scientific evidence, documents, and journalistic accounts.
 For example, she offers this from a press release from the state Attorney General’s office: “(AG) Schuette Files Civil Suit against Veolia and LAB for Role in Flint Water Poisoning.”

-Chapter Two (Corrosion) and Chapter Five (Alchemy) convincingly assure readers that lead is poisonous to the human body even if the “approved” levels are considered “normal.”
+Chapter Two (Corrosion) and Chapter Five (Alchemy) convincingly delineate for readers that lead is poisonous to the human body even if the “approved” levels are considered “normal.”
 While both chapters elucidate the science of lead and its effect on the human body, they also address the alchemy of how lead became acceptable and how the federal Lead and Copper Rule has been laxly interpreted.

 The role of Charles Kettering in developing and promoting leaded fuel was a piece of ironic Flint history I did not know.
 The introduction of leaded gas, initiated by Kettering–founder of Delco and research director of General Motors from 1920-1947, and for whom Kettering University is named–led to the release of large quantities of lead into the atmosphere around the world, until it was banned from leaded gas in the 1990s.